DulanDinuja/Rice_Mill_Backend/README.md

 - Java 21 or higher
 - Maven 3.8+
-- PostgreSQL 16 (or use Docker Compose)
+- MySQL 8.0 (or use Docker Compose)
 - IntelliJ IDEA (recommended)

 ## Quick Start